-Source Description Biogenics Based on Biogenic Emission Inventory System (BEIS3.61) using 2014 meteorology from the Weather Research Forecasting Model (WRF).
-Gridded emissions were used in NATA and summed to annual county-level estimates for the NEI.
-Includes VOC, NO X and three HAPs: formaldehyde, acetaldehyde and methanol.
-Locomotives Emissions at county-level resolution for Class I line haul, Class II/III line haul, passenger, commuter and rail yards.
+Source Description Locomotives Emissions at county-level resolution for Class I line haul, Class II/III line haul, passenger, commuter and rail yards.
 ERTAC's rail group developed EPA estimates for Class I line haul and Class II/III line haul.
 S/L/T also submitted data for locomotives.
 All passenger, commuter and county-level rail yards estimates were from S/L/T. EPA rail yard emissions were included as point-source rail yards as described above.
 HAPs were estimated by applying toxic fractions to the VOC or PM estimates.
 CMVs Emissions from category 1 and category 2 (C1/C2) and category 3 (C3) marine vessels at ports or underway.
 C1/C2 includes fishing boats, ferries and tugboats and is assumed to use diesel fuel; C3 includes oceangoing vessels and large ships and are assumed to use residual fuel.
 Emission estimates were developed using 1) activity data (kilowatt hours or kW), 2) engine operating load factors and 3) emission factors and HAP speciation profiles.
 This "bottom up" approach was used for the first time for the 2014 NEI.
-For some areas, estimates were provided by S/L/T. For 2014v2, the Lake Michigan Air Directors Consortium (LADCO) submitted emissions estimate for several states.
-HAPs were added based on the toxic fractions used in the EPA estimates.
-On-road Except for California, on-road emissions were generated using the SMOKE-MOVES emissions modeling framework, which leverages emission factors generated by the latest released version of the Motor Vehicle Emissions Simulator (MOVES) (MOVES2014a, code version: 20151201, database version: movesdb20151028); county and SCC-specific activity data and hourly meteorological data.
+EPA's CMV estimates use satellite-based automatic identification system (AIS) activity data from the US Coast Guard.
+On-road Except for California, on-road emissions were generated using the SMOKE-MOVES emissions modeling framework, which leverages emission factors generated by the latest released version of the Motor Vehicle Emissions Simulator (MOVES) (MOVES2014b, code version: 20180726, database version: movesdb 20181022); county and SCC-specific activity data and hourly meteorological data.
 These models used state- or EPA-provided input details specific to each county.
-California's emissions were developed via their EMFAC on-road model, but VOC HAPs were speciated from California-reported VOCs consistent with the MOVES2014a speciation.
-EPA added DIESEL-PM10 and DIESEL-PM25 for all diesel fuel SCCs, and they were set equal to the PM10 and PM2.5 emissions from these diesel SCCs.
-Nonroad, excluding airports, locomotives and CMVs Except for California, EPA estimated these emissions using the MOVES2014a model, which incorporates the NONROAD2008 model for criteria pollutants.
+California's emissions were developed via their EMFAC on-road model, but VOC HAPs were speciated from California-reported VOCs consistent with the MOVES2014b speciation.
+EPA added DIESEL-PM10 and DIESEL-PM25 for all diesel fuel SCCs, and they were set equal to the PM 10 and PM {2.5} emissions from these diesel SCCs.
+Nonroad, excluding airports, locomotives and CMVs Except for California, EPA estimated these emissions using the MOVES2014b model.
 Several S/L provided inputs to the model.
-MOVES2014a also replaces toxic emission estimates for nonroad previously generated using the National Mobile Inventory Model (NMIM), which was used for 2011 and earlier NEIs.
-MOVES2014a incorporates updated nonroad emission factors for HAPs.
-MOVES2014a was used for all states other than California, which uses their own model.
-EPA added DIESEL-PM10 and DIESEL-PM25 for all diesel fuel SCCs, and they were set equal to the PM10 and PM2.5 emissions from these diesel SCCs.
-Fires For purposes of NATA, fires include agricultural burning, prescribed burning and wildfires.
-EPA estimated agricultural burning (included in stationary nonpoint) using remote-sensing data, cropusage maps and emission factors as daily point estimates.
+MOVES2014b also replaces toxic emission estimates for nonroad previously generated using the National Mobile Inventory Model (NMIM), which was used for 2014 and earlier NEIs.
+MOVES2014b was used for all states other than California, which uses their own model.
+EPA added DIESEL-PM10 and DIESEL-PM25 for all diesel fuel SCCs, and they were set equal to the PM 10 and PM {2.5} emissions from exhaust emissions in these diesel SCCs.
+Fires For purposes of AirToxScreen, fires include agricultural burning, prescribed burning and wildfires.
+EPA estimated agricultural burning (included in stationary nonpoint) using remote-sensing data, crop-usage maps and emission factors as daily point estimates.
 Many states submitted their own data as county estimates; these were used ahead of EPA estimates.
 EPA estimates were modeled as daily point estimates, and the state-submitted data were converted to point estimates for modeling.
 EPA developed day- and location-specific prescribed burning and wildfire emissions via the SMARTFIRE2 system (which includes the BlueSky modeling framework) with inputs from state agencies where available.
 Georgia and Washington state submitted emission estimates (day and location specific).